 What Is Rehab Like in an Environment That Supports Peer Treatment?

-“Welcoming” is how Perez described rehab in a peer support environment.
+“Welcoming” is how Perez described rehab in an environment that provides first responder peer support.
 “You no longer feel alone … as a burden … or convinced ‘this is only happening to me.’
-You have a peer who can talk to you, validate your emotions, and give you the facts: that now you have a PTSD-and- addicted brain.”
+You have a peer who can talk to you, validate your emotions, and give you the facts: that now you have a PTSD-and-addicted brain.”

 The main therapeutic difference that peer support makes is “a sense of community.”
 Here is how Perez described it:

 “We don’t want to feel alone.
 The way you bond is to vulnerably talk about that shameful, hurtful thing that you’ve been carrying, and now you’re vulnerably sharing it with a group of peers who can support you because they understand and have been in the same place.”

 This sense of connection and community, according to the research, can improve recovery outcomes.

-The Benefits of Peer Support in Inpatient and Outpatient Treatment
+What Are Benefits of First Responder Peer Support in Inpatient and Outpatient Treatment?

 In one sense, the benefits of peer support are the same for inpatient and outpatient treatment—namely, “being able to relate to someone as a peer” while developing “coping skills.”

-Perez, who facilitates a group composed of female alumni from Shatterproof, said the issues that you’re processing can be different in outpatient: “You may be getting hit with life, divorce, termination—and that’s a different level of support; it’s no longer in a controlled environment.”
+Perez, who facilitates a group composed of female alumni from Shatterproof FHE Health, said the issues that you’re processing can be different in outpatient: “You may be getting hit with life, divorce, termination—and that’s a different level of support; it’s no longer in a controlled environment.”

 What Are Words of Wisdom for a First Responder on the Fence About Seeking Treatment?